 MCO2ti,j is the CO2 mass measured between the test start and time ti,j, [g];

-MCO2,ref is the half of the CO2 mass emitted by the vehicle over the WLTP test conducted in accordance with Sub-Annex 6 to Annex XXI of this Regulation.
+MCO2,ref is the half of the CO2 mass emitted by the vehicle over the applicable WLTP test conducted in accordance with Sub-Annex 6 to Annex XXI of this Regulation.

 During type approval the CO2 reference value shall be taken from the WLTP performed during type approval testing of the individual vehicle.

 For ISC testing purposes, the reference CO2 mass shall be obtained from point 12 of the Transparency list 1 of Appendix 5 of Annex II with interpolation between vehicle H and vehicle L (if relevant) as defined in Sub-Annex 7 of Annex XXI, using Test mass and Road load coefficients (f0, f1 & f2) obtained from the Certificate of Conformity for the individual vehicle as defined in Annex IX.
-The value for OVC-HEV vehicles is to be obtained from the WLTP test conducted using the Charge Sustaining mode.
+The value for OVC-HEV vehicles is to be obtained from the applicable WLTP test conducted using the Charge Sustaining mode.

 t2,j shall be selected such as: